sowmyag1234/practiceAWS/README.md

 1/ get the updated code : git pull --rebase
 2/ newly added data will clones into local repo

-NOTE: if you want to add any data without getting the updated code it will not allow you to update or add any kine of new data into the folder . its day to day mandit to get updated code by doing git pull request.
+NOTE: if you want to add any data without getting the updated code it will not allow you to update or add any kind of new data into the folder . its day to day mandit to get updated code by doing git pull request.